hidesoon/evelearning/README.md

 created: 2018-05-02

-last edit: 2018-05-17
+last edit: 2018-06-22

 ## Situation

-EVE is the best game for data science people, because CCP(game producer) developed a powerful and wide-open API for this game.
+EVE is the best game for data science people, because CCP(game producer) applied very fashion technology to share the data of this game.

 Question is can we do something for the game data?
 If we have the data, can we use them wisely?

-There are various data, and enabled diverse approachs to use the data.
+There are various data, and enabled diverse approaches to use the data.
 Here we select one path that we think would be fun, useful, and not too hard to finish.

 ### Case study